Meditating as a Buddhist Monk or Nun

 And my reply?

-Unlike those of us out in the world, who meditate to adjust what we are so we can live more efficiently, monks and nuns who ordain with the purpose of seeking enlightenment use meditation in a different way.
+Aside from the monks and nuns who seek to serve as devotees, functionaries and teachers, many seek enlightenment.
+And meditation and mindfulness are their main tools.
+Unlike those of us out in the world, who meditate to be able to live more efficiently, monks and nuns who seek enlightenment use meditation in a different way.

 So they go to the monastery, where they give up all the things we take for granted – money, possessions, sex, entertainment – everything.
+Stripped of all the ‘stuff’ of contemporary life, they are profoundly alone.

 And that’s when the work begins.

-They focus on meditation and mindful living.
-And their meditation process is one of learning to let go of everything their mind and body have been conditioned to cling to.
+They focus on meditation and mindfulness in every moment of their daily lives, conditioning themselves to let go of everything their mind and body have been conditioned to cling to.
 They let go of needing pleasure.
 They let go of fearing pain and death.
 They let go of hunger and yearning.
 They let go of needing to achieve.
 They let go of needing self-importance, status and wealth.
+As each of these conditioned addictions are let go of, they are gradually freed from the anxieties and tensions that we in the outside world have learnt to live with.

 Last word to the Buddha himself, who saw that enlightenment is our true nature, only obscured by the conditioning we live within.
 He said: